kevingstewart/acme-aio-lab/acme-aio-readme-http-01.md

 -----
 ### Detailed ACMEv2 HTTP-01 Protocol Exchange

-The ```-vvv``` option in the Certbot command will print out all of the protocol exchange messages.
+The ```--debug``` option in the acme.sh command will print out all of the protocol exchange messages.
 The following section elaborates on each of these messages.

 <details>
   <summary>1.
 Directory service request</summary>